-If your synchronization fails, it could be because of a third party GPG key.
-For more information about troubleshooting product synchronization, see [ Administration > Tshoot-sync > ].
+If your synchronization fails, it could be because of a third party GPG key or your company firewall blocking access to the download server.
+Please check the notification details for the error.
+For more information about troubleshooting product synchronization, see [Administration > Tshoot-sync >].

-33 / 40 Setup Wizard | 2021.04
+33 / 40 Setup Wizard | 2021.08